Capital Gains Tax for Expats

 New Capital Gains Tax rules affecting British expats and non-UK residents with UK property

-The UK tax loophole which allowed overseas investors and British Expats to avoid Capital Gains Tax (CGT) on the sale of residential property is soon to be closed.
+The UK tax loophole which allowed overseas investors and British Expats to avoid Capital Gains Tax (CGT) on the sale of residential property is now closed.

-The new rule, which comes into effect in April 2015, will particularly affect British Expats and non-UK residents with UK property, especially those with buy-to-let agreements which generate an income.
+The new rule, which came into effect on April 6, 2015, will particularly affect British Expats and non-UK residents with UK property, especially those with buy-to-let agreements which generate an income.
 This new rule will mean that the sale of a UK property, which currently attracts no UK capital gains tax could incur a UK capital gains tax bill in the region of 28% on any gains made after April 6th 2015, depending on your personal circumstances.

-If you are a non-UK resident, or expat, with a UK property which has significant "gains" it is important that you understand the new Capital Gains Tax Rules and the full array of options which could reduce your exposure to all types of UK and international taxation - now and in the future.
+If you are a non-UK resident, or expat, with a UK property it is important that you understand the new Capital Gains Tax Rules and the full array of options which could reduce your exposure to all types of UK and international taxation - now and in the future.

 Enter your details via the form on the right to apply for a free tax consultation with a qualified UK tax adviser who will talk you through your options and recommend a course of action for you.